ShahzaibH414/Chatting-app/README.md

 # smart_call_app

 A new Flutter project.
-Developed by HK
+Developed by Shahzaib Hassan

 ## Getting Started